Jameron/docker/readme.md

 # AWS AMI Linux

-Note:

-Docker wants to run web apps from the /Users/ directory.
+Mac Users, Docker wants to run web apps from the /Users/ directory.
 You will want to put your source code there.

+Before getting started you will awnt to make sure you have done the following:

 1) Install the latest Docker on your machine if you haven't already.
 If you have VirtualBox installed make sure it is updated to the latest version.